The Bicycle Man: Plot

+Part 1

-The Drummonds and Jacksons are acquaintances of Mr. Horton, who owns a bicycle shop from which the family regularly rents bikes.
-Arnold Jackson is interested in buying a bike, but there is skepticism from his father, Phillip Drummond, as well as his siblings, Willis Jackson and Kimberly Drummond.
-However, Arnold's pleading plus a deal to purchase a red bicycle for a third lower than the actual price offered by Horton influences Phillip to buy it for Arnold's birthday.
-Horton then makes a deal with Arnold for a free radio if he sends out flyers to other kids at school advertising a sale at the shop, which he successfully does the next day with the help of his friend Dudley.
+The Drummonds and Jacksons are acquaintances of Mr. Horton, who owns a bicycle shop from which the family regularly rents bicycles.
+Arnold Jackson is interested in buying a bicycle, but there is skepticism from his father, Phillip Drummond, as well as his siblings, Willis Jackson and Kimberly Drummond.
+However, Arnold's pleading plus a deal to purchase a red bicycle for a third lower than the actual price offered by Mr. Horton influences Phillip to buy it for Arnold's birthday.
+Mr. Horton then makes a deal with Arnold for a free handlebar radio to go with the bike if he sends out flyers to other kids at school advertising a sale at the shop, which he successfully does the next day with the help of his friend Dudley.
+However, in return, Dudley wants in on Arnold's deal with Mr. Horton to get a radio for his own bike.

-Later Arnold goes to the shop asking Horton for more flyers.
-In the encounter, Horton brings Arnold to the shop owner's house, in the store's back room, and feeds Arnold a banana split, while discussing the possibility of Arnold using the bike for free before his birthday; Horton also instructs Arnold to keep their encounters a secret.
-Arnold comes home later than usual that night, which is noticed by Phillip as well as Kimberly and Willis; however, Arnold's lie about getting pretzels before he got home is enough for his relatives to think little of it.
-Arnold brings Dudley to his next private meeting with Horton, but it is too rainy for Arnold to ride around the park.
-Horton uses this opportunity to entice the two with pizza, wine, and pornographic magazines.
-Horton also shows them pictures of himself skinny dipping with other kids and plays a game of "Tarzan" involving them taking pictures of each other, with Dudley being shirtless.
+Later Arnold goes to the shop asking Mr. Horton for more flyers.
+In the encounter, Mr. Horton brings Arnold into his apartment, in the store's back room, and serves Arnold a banana split, while discussing the possibility of Arnold using the bicycle for free before his birthday; Mr. Horton also instructs Arnold to keep this, and their other encounters a secret.
+Arnold also mentions Dudley wanting in on the deal to pass out flyers for a radio, and Mr. Horton tells Arnold to bring Dudley over to discuss it further.
+Arnold comes home later than usual that night, which is noticed by Phillip as well Willis; however, Arnold's lie about getting pretzels before he got home is enough for his relatives to think little of it.
+Arnold brings Dudley to his next private meeting with Mr. Horton, but it is too rainy for Arnold to ride around the park.
+Mr. Horton uses this opportunity to entice the two with pizza, wine, and pornographic magazines.
+The boys, especially Arnold, are hesitant to drink wine, but Mr. Horton justifies it by claiming their business partnership qualifies as a special occasion to sip some wine.
+Mr. Horton also shows them pictures of himself skinny dipping with other kids and plays a game of "Tarzan" involving them taking pictures of each other, with Dudley being shirtless.